 Early socialisation falls within the nurture part of the equation.
 That above all else is one of the main reasons for aggression and fear and timidity.
 I see many dogs with fear-based aggression and reactivity that can be aimed at other dogs or humans.

 It may surprise some people that dog aggression is primarily fear-based and that it has most of its roots in a lack of early socialisation.
-The critical primary periods to make sure that your dog's behaviour is acceptable is in the first 16 weeks of your dog's life, therefore, the breeder also has a large impact on the outcome of the puppies in their care.
+The critical periods that affect your dog’s behaviour are in the first 16 weeks of your dog’s life, therefore, the breeder also has a large impact on the outcome of the puppies in their care.

 I bred a litter of puppies in 2017 working cocker spaniels and we had over 400 visits from practically everyone we knew. including children pensioners and other dogs.